terraform-linters/tflint/docs/rules/aws_s3_bucket_name.md

 ## How To Fix

-Ensure bucket name matches regex
+Ensure bucket name matches regex or has a specified prefix